whiskyechobravo/kerko/docs/troubleshooting.md

 ## Configuration parameter change has no effect

+Restart the application.
+This is required for any configuration change to take effect.

-Use the following command to verify the desired parameter value is actually being used:
+If the change still appears to have no effect after a restart, use the following command to verify that the desired parameter value is actually being used:

 ```
 flask --debug kerko config